marciot/mac-tip/README.md

 What will not work or is missing:

-* TIP will only do a read-pass and the write-tests have been disabled.
 * The functionality for operating with password or write protected disks is missing.
 * The partition recovery feature has been removed, since it is meant for PC disks.
-* The detailed post-test explanation screens are absent.
-For now, I refer you to the [explanation document] from the assembly source archive.
-That document is broken up into parts indicated by words in square brackets.

 </details>